SeyedHamidreza/cognitive_robotics_manipulation/README.md

 - Add a param to save/not save the results
 - Objects get disappear after several runs, check the potential reasons.
+- IK should be improved -- especially for the lower-right position, it does not work properly